koide3/ros2d2/README.md

 You can play preset beep sounds synthesized by *r2d2-voice*.
 Default preset sounds are; whistle, tonedown, toneup, failure, alert, confuse, and calculate.
 They are defined by a csv file at *ros2d2/data/presets*, and you can add new sounds by adding commands to the file.

 #### /ros2d2_node/speak
-This topic plays an R2D2 voice transformed from a text string using *ttastromech*.
-It makes sound by translating each character in the text to a corresponding predefined R2D2 sound.
+With this topic, you can play R2D2 voices transformed from texts using *ttastromech*.
+It makes sounds by translating each character in a text to corresponding predefined R2D2 sound.

 #### /ros2d2_node/cmd_synth
 This is a topic to play sounds by directly giving commands to *r2d2-voice*.
 See <a href="http://kevinboone.net/README_r2d2-voice.html">r2d2-voice</a> for the details of the command.